macloo/python_notes/README.md

   Tests with copy, random, time, pickle (for saving binary data out, as from a game, and then reading it back in).

+* wrapping_02_notes.py

+  Examples based on a Python intro.
+Using for-loops to get keys, values from a dictionary is useful.
+Good for a fast review of basics.
+Also `if x in y:`

 * write_read_file.py

   Writing non-text data into a file as text and (awesomely) reconstituting the data back into Python objects as you read it out of the text file.

 ## Files in /tests